changkun/gp/projects/MarlQ/src/worklog.md

 The following only documents problems with the approach, *not* the implementation.

-# Displacing the soft object vertices so that it no longer intersects with the hard object
+# Step 1: Displacing the soft object vertices so that it no longer intersects with the hard object

 ## First implementation
 Trying to find vertices of the soft object inside the hard object, then move those to the closest point on the hard object.